 - FAR (ASIC): Information from an ASIC session with the Chair and Commissioners this week in which I took the following notes.
-FAR will be passed in Spring sitting.
+FAR is likely to be passed in Spring sitting.
 It will come into effect for ADIs in March 2023.
-It will come into effect for Super / Insurers in March 2024.
-Finally, there is lots of work going on in the background with APRA to administer this one.
+It will come into effect for Super and Insurers in March 2024.
+Finally, there is a lot of work going on in the background with APRA to administer this one.

 - Advice (Treasury): Treasury conducted a review to consider whether changes should be made to the regulatory framework applying to financial advice to improve the accessibility and affordability of financial advice.
 Led by the very capable Michelle Levy, she has now put forward a number of big proposals.
 In the interests of brevity, the three main ones are:

 - The financial services regime should regulate the provision of personal advice.
 The definition of personal advice should be somewhat broader so it is clear that it applies whenever a recommendation or opinion is provided to a client about a financial product (or class of financial product) and, at the time the advice is provided, the provider has or holds information about the client’s objectives, needs or any aspect of their financial situation.

 - The regime should no longer regulate general advice as a financial service and the definition should be removed together with the obligation to give a general advice warning.

 - The financial services regime should require a person who provides personal advice to provide good advice.
 Good advice is advice that would be reasonably likely to benefit the client, having regard to the information that is available to the provider at the time the advice is provided.

 I think the suggestions are good ones, though will be hard-fought.
 They shouldn’t be.
 The advice industry has been decimated, but Australians need access to advice now more than ever as the financial services landscape becomes ever more diversified and complicated and a recession looms.